 During the year the Company was counterparty to natural gas contracts for difference which were entered into to enable a fellow group undertaking, Winnington CHP Limited, to conduct its hedging activities.
 These were not designated as hedging instruments within the Company.
 Any gains and losses were immediately recharged to Winnington CHP Limited.
 The financial assets and liabilities in respect of these contracts were matched by equivalent amounts payable to or receivable from Winnington CHP Limited.
-The carrying value of these external contracts for difference as at 31 March 2024 was an asset of £nil (2023: £352,000) and a liability of £77,000 (2023: £133,000).
+The carrying value of these external contracts for difference as at 31 March 2025 was an asset of £nil (2024: £nil) and a liability of £43,000 (2024: £77,000).